himanshuprasad789/linkedin-clone/README.md

 ##### Problem faced
 I had to make another project for learning new firebase.
 I also made projects to get a grip of redux properly.
-This project is like little practical experience to make another webapp using react/svelte + firebase + some global stage management library. this app was made me practice a lot of things.
+This project is like little practical experience to make another webapp using react/svelte + firebase + some global state management library. this webapp made me practice a lot of things.